 Section 2.
 Number, Election and Terms of Directors.
 Except as otherwise fixed pursuant to the provisions of Article FOURTH hereof relating to the rights of the holders of any class or series of stock having a preference over the Common Stock as to dividends or upon liquidation to elect additional directors under specified circumstances, the number of directors of the Corporation shall be fixed from time to time by or pursuant to the By-Laws.
 The directors elected prior to the 2009 annual meeting of stockholders, other than those who may be elected by the holders of any class or series of stock having a preference over the Common Stock as to dividends, or upon liquidation, shall be and are divided into three classes, and each such director shall hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of his or her election and until his or her successor is duly elected and qualified.
-The directors elected at each annual meeting of stockholders, commencing with the annual meeting in 2009, shall hold office for a term expiring at the next annual meeting of stockholders and until their successors are elected and qualified.
+The directors elected at each annual meeting of stockholders, commencing with the annual meeting in 2009, shall hold office for a term expiring at the next annual meeting of stockholders for a term expiring at the next annual meeting of stockholders.